lazywithclass/r3pi-exercise/README.md

 ## R3pi exercise

-Develop a simple program that calculates the price of a shopping basket
+Develop a simple program that calculates the price of a shopping basket.

-Requirements:
+I've committed my work as units so you could see where I was going at each step, hope that helps with your decision.

+### Requirements

 * Items are presented one at a time, in a list, identified by name - for example "Apple" or "Banana".